fstab/grok_exporter/CONFIG.md

     key: /path/to/key
 ```

 * `protocol` can be `http` or `https`.
 Default is `https`.
-Currently, only `https` is supported, `http` is not implemented yet.
+Currently, only `https` is supported. `http` is not implemented yet.
 * `port` is the TCP port to be used.
 * `cert` is the path to the SSL certificate file.
 It is optional.
-If omitted, a default certificate will be used.
+If omitted, a hard-coded default certificate will be used.
 * `key` is the path to the SSL key file.
 It is optional.
-If omitted, a default key will be used.
+If omitted, a hard-coded default key will be used.

 [example/config.yml]: example/config.yml
 [logstash-patterns-core repository]: https://github.com/logstash-plugins/logstash-patterns-core